 1. Members of General category have high explicit self esteem.
 2. Members of Other Backward Category possess high implicit self esteem.
 3. Members of SC/ST category and OBC have manifested out-group favoritism.
 4. SC/ST category members have adopted different self protection strategies i.e. negative in-group stereotyping and out-group favoritism.
 5. SC/ST category has reported high perceived discrimination.
 6. General category members have manifested in-group favoritism.
 7. Tendency to evaluate self and others category is that, high explicit self esteem is highly correlated to positive stereotypes and negative stereotypes both.
 And low explicit self esteem is highly predicted to positive and negative stereotypes.
 8. Implicit self esteem is not correlated to as much explicit self esteem and positive, negative stereotypes.

-The present study has revealed many important facts related to the inter group behavior among the members of different social categories in Indian context.
-Firstly, this study reveals that the members of OBC and SC/ST category have a diminished level of explicit self esteem in comparison to General category.
+The study reveals that the members of OBC and SC/ST category have a diminished level of explicit self esteem in comparison to General category.
 Secondly, members of SC/ST category are quite apprehensive to the discrimination behavior manifested by the upper class members and they have also vulnerable to receive negative stereotypes and this stereotypes threat situation has triggered some coping strategies to protect their self esteem and self regard.
 It has been manifested clearly by the manifestation of negative in group stereotyping and out group favoritism.
 The situation indicate that, although they have been protected by law and some other regularities and effort have been constantly made to develop their social and economical status and merge in main stream of society respectfully but the findings of the study shows that, at the psychological level they are feeling insecure and there is situation of stereotype threat and also they are using some strategies to cope with this threat to maintain their self esteem.
 The findings have significant implication for the present context in the frame work of inter-group behavior and inter-group relation.

 Keyword(s): Self esteem, Social Stereotypes, Discrimination Behavior , Social Categories